paulmalherbe/Tartan/doc/SYS.rst

 + **Goto** - This button will alow you to enter a page number.
 + **Zoom** - This button, depending on whether the left or right mouse button is pressed, will increase or decrease the font and page size.
-+ **Menu** - This button wil display a menu with the following options:
++ **Menu** - This button will display a menu with the following options:
     + **Email** - This button, if available, will enable the emailing of the document:
         + **From Address** - The email address of the sender.
         + **To Address** - A comma separated list of receiving email addresses.
-    + **Print** - This button wil open a print dialog screen.
+    + **Print** - This button wile open a print dialog screen.
-    + **Save as..** - This button wil enable the saving of the document with a different/same name and/or a different directory.
+    + **Save as..** - This button wail enable the saving of the document with a different/same name and/or a different directory.
     + **Send to..** - This button will open the document using the system default pdf viewer e.g. Acrobat.
     + **Help** - This button will display the various key bindings.
     + **Exit** - This button will close the viewer.
 Escape can also be used.